jasondsmith72/CWM-MCP/README.md

 1. **server.js** - The main Express.js server that implements the MCP endpoints
 2. **powershell-bridge.js** - A bridge module that executes PowerShell commands and converts between JSON and PowerShell formats
+3. **fetch-module.ps1** - Script to download and bundle the ConnectWiseManageAPI module with the server
-3. **modules/ConnectWiseManageAPI** - (Optional) Local copy of the ConnectWiseManageAPI module
+4. **modules/ConnectWiseManageAPI** - Directory where the ConnectWiseManageAPI module is stored when bundled

 ## Module Loading

 The server will attempt to load the ConnectWiseManageAPI module in the following order:

+1. Bundled module in the `modules/ConnectWiseManageAPI` directory (if installed with `-Bundle` option)
-1. Local module in the `modules/ConnectWiseManageAPI` directory (if installed with `-Local` option)
+2. Local module in the `modules/ConnectWiseManageAPI` directory (if installed with `-Local` option)
-2. Global module installed in the PowerShell module path
+3. Global module installed in the PowerShell module path

+## Troubleshooting

+If you encounter issues with the ConnectWiseManageAPI module:

+1. Try running the bundled installation option: `.\install-module.ps1 -Bundle`
+2. Check if the module was correctly downloaded to the `modules/ConnectWiseManageAPI` directory
+3. If using the global installation method, ensure you have administrator privileges
+4. Check Windows PowerShell execution policy with `Get-ExecutionPolicy`

 ## License